Admission -Initial placement of a student into Special Education.

 Annual review- A review of the student's Individual Educational Program (IEP) is required at least annually.

-Reevaluation-A reevaluation of eligibility is required at least every three years and consists of a thorough review of existing data by the ARD committee(RED/ARD). lf additional assessment is needed to determine continuing eligibility it can be requested by the RED/ARD.
+Reevaluation-A reevaluation of eligibility is required at least every three years and consists of a thorough review of existing data by the ARD committee(REED). lf additional assessment is needed to determine continuing eligibility it can be requested by the REED Committee.

 Manifestation Determination-If the student's behavior has caused him/her to be removed from the classroom for disciplinary reasons for more than ten days in a school year, the ARD committee must determine whether the behavior is a manifestation of the student's disability and plan appropriately.
 A Functional Behavioral Assessment (FBA) must also be completed and a Behavior Intervention Plan (BIP) developed or revised within ten days.